Saturday, 7 December 2013

 The weather was quite mild for the time of year as we set off on Sunday morning and caught a bus to Edgware to buy some supplies from Greggs before hopping on the 107 bus to Elstree.
 We had to do a double take as we both broke out in laughter as we passed what looked like a pub in the affluent hamlet.

-We were positive it was called The Shtiebel.
+It was called The Shtiebel.
 We both thought it said Shitebel.
 I later researched it and found out it was formerly a pub called The Artichoke, but it was now a Jewish place of prayer.
 We definitely needed to adjust our goggles!

 It was a nice link that the walk to the ground was up Watling Street as my fellow Scarborough fans had been on the same road a couple of miles further north the day before to watch the Seadogs heavy defeat at Telford.
 We arrived around twenty minutes later just as the teams were shaking hands.